 The residents who enter our program are committed to public psychiatry and to making a positive impact on the lives of their patients, on our system, and on the field of psychiatry.
 They are self-starters and have had diverse life experiences that have led some to pursue advanced degrees such as MPH, MBA, and MA among others.

 While in training, our residents are often involved in organizational psychiatry and attend a variety of psychiatry conferences.
 In addition, several residents have held fellowships from the APA including the APA/SAMHSA Minority Fellowship and the APA Public Psychiatry Fellowship.
 In the 2019-2020 academic year, three residents held APA/SAMHSA fellowships with funding for projects that addressed health disparities in our communities.
-In the 2020-2021 academic year, one of our residents holds an APA/SAMHSA Minority Fellowship and one resident holds the only APA Edwin Valdiserri Correctional Public Psychiatry Fellowship in the nation.
+In the 2020-2021 academic year, one resident held an APA/SAMHSA Minority Fellowship and in the 2021-2022 year, one resident holds the only APA Edwin Valdiserri Correctional Public Psychiatry Fellowship in the nation.

 After training, our residents pursue a variety of career paths.
 Many of our residents have gone on to fellowships in Public Psychiatry, Child and Adolescent Psychiatry, Forensics and Addiction among others.
 Many residents have pursued careers in public psychiatry, academic psychiatry, organizational psychiatry, and private practice.
 Many continue to be involved in the residency program community as mentors and supervisors.
-At the end of the 2019-2020 academic year, three of our residents matched into Child and Adolescent Psychiatry Fellowship: one resident matched as a fast-track applicant to the UCSF Child and Adolescent Fellowship, another resident matched as a fast-track applicant to the Stanford Child and Adolescent Fellowship (Community Track position), and the third resident matched to the Stanford Child and Adolescent Fellowship (Categorical position).
+At the end of the 2020-2021 academic year, two of our residents fast-tracked into Child and Adolescent Psychiatry Fellowship at Stanford, one resident was hired by Santa Clara County Emergency Services, and one resident went into group practice.